pyhoon/libget-b4j/README.md

 # libget
-A tool where you can use to download the missing libraries for B4A or B4J projects
+A tool for downloading the updated version or missing libraries for B4A or B4J projects.

 ## How to use
 1. Compile the source or download libget.jar from releases to B4X Additional Library folder.